Distribution of primes of split reductions for abelian surfaces

 \subsection{Proof of (\ref{cor-1}) and Corollary \ref{main-cor}}

 \begin{proof}[Proof of (\ref{cor-1})] Recall from \cite[Theorem 4.3, p.
-332]{MaNa02} that every absolutely simple abelian surface defined over $\F_q$ is $\F_q$-isogenous to the Jacobian of a smooth projective curve of genus two.
-Thus, for any prime $\fp$ in $K$ with $N(\fp)\leq x$ and $\fp\nmid N_A$, if $\overline{A}_{\fp}$ is not isogenous to the Jacobian of a smooth projective curve, $\fp$ is counted by $ \pi'_{A, \text{split}}(x)$.
+332]{MaNa02} that each absolutely simple abelian surface over $\F_q$ is $\F_q$-isogenous to the Jacobian of a smooth projective curve of genus two.
+Thus, for any prime $\fp\in \Sigma_K$ such that $\fp\nmid N_A$ and $N(\fp)\leq x$, if $\overline{A}_{\fp}$ is not isogenous to the Jacobian of a smooth projective curve, $\fp$ is also counted by $ \pi'_{A, \text{split}}(x)$.
 So the inequality (\ref{cor-1}) holds.
-Moreover, if $\End_{\overline{K}}(A)\simeq \Z$ by the remark after (\ref{abs-simple}), we get the same bounds as in Theorem \ref{main-thm}. \end{proof}
+Moreover, if $\End_{\overline{K}}(A)\simeq \Z$, then by the remark after equation (\ref{abs-simple}), we get the same bound as in Theorem \ref{main-thm} under each conjecture. \end{proof}